All Episodes

 By the way, as far as New Orleans is concerned, I have a prediction for you.

-It's it it's too great an opportunity.
+It's too great an opportunity.

-Uh New Orleans will be a featured location.
+New Orleans will be a featured location.

 I bet the Democrats even have their convention there.

-I wouldn't be surprised if Democrats try to have their convention in the Superdome before it is repaired to show solidarity and have their convention have a pre-convention in 06 going into the 06 elections.
+I wouldn't be surprised if Democrats try to have their convention in the superdome before it is repaired to show solidarity and have their convention have a pre-convention in 06 going into the 06 elections.

 This is it.

-Richard Clark was no good, the 9-11 Commission was no good.
+Richard Clark was no good.

-Bill Burkett was no good, Dan rather bombed out on him.
+Dan rather bombed out on him.

-Oh, yes, I can either we're gonna have permanent anchors, you're gonna have permanent studios, New Orleans going to become the media capital of this country.
+New Orleans is going to become the media capital of this country.

-Here's uh here's Tom in Houston, Texas.
+Here's Tom in Houston, Texas.

 Tom, welcome to the program.